rmoorewrs/docker/wrl-build/wrlbuild-ubuntu1804/README.md

 ```

-Next, in order to start a qemu build, do something like this:
+Next, in order to launch the qemu image you just built, do something like this:
 ```
 runqemu qemuarma9 slirp nographic qemuparams="-m 1024 -netdev user,id=mynet0,net=10.10.11.0/24,dhcpstart=10.10.11.200"